top of page

 Our Goal

-Improve municipal efficiencies and increase trust in democracy by identifying evidence-based recommendations for revising the British Columbia's Local Government Act public hearing requirements to create stronger public engagement practices, supports for reconciliation, and more effective local government pre-development approval processes.
+Our goal is to improve municipal efficiencies and increase trust in democracy by identifying evidence-based recommendations for revising British Columbia's Local Government Act public hearing requirements, creating stronger public engagement practices, supports for reconciliation, and more effective local government pre-development approval processes.

 1. Analyze existing legal frameworks, including relevant case law, and explore options for legal reform